What are my rights?

 It’s a good idea to make notes about how you tried to fix the problem and why it didn’t work.

 If you leave your job and you want to get EI benefits, you must prove you had no other reasonable choice except to quit your job.
-See above, under “What you should know.”
+See above, under what you should know.

 A legal professional can help clarify where you stand, and what your options are.
 There are options for free or low-cost legal help.

 Check the terms of your employment contract to make sure you meet any notice requirements on quitting your job.
+If you leave before the notice period has expired, your employer may be able to say that you breached your contract.

 You can start looking for another job before you quit.
 If you don’t want your current employer to be contacted, indicate on your application that you’re applying “in confidence.”
 This way you can still list your current job as part of your employment history.